HITECHCRIME/HC_SG228_Brt_Collab/README.md

 it's our last breath, heaven's open wide endless search for the context that's what counts for ones alive
-? we get older with every painful crit
+? we get older with every painful fact
 ? wiser thankfully, thoughtful in misery
-? not missing the gold - of the next step                                 //// golden experience ? next brick (for) building rep
+? not missing the golden track of the next step                                 //// golden experience ? next brick (for) building rep
 ? surely has a price tag that we cannot take
 ? taken away god directs your eyes